FanamyWirato/CreateWiki/Loading-a-Schematic.md

 * In **Creative Mode**, there is an additional option called **Print**, which will proceed to instantly placing the actual blocks of the Structure in the world at the currently shown position and orientation.
 After printing, the blueprint persists and can be Deployed again if needed.

-In **Survival Mode**, you are now ready to have this Blueprint built by a [Schematicannon]().
+In **Survival Mode**, you are now ready to have this Schematic built by a [Schematicannon](https://github.com/simibubi/Create/wiki/Schematicannon).
-Follow the Printing workflow to learn how to use the cannon effectively.
+Follow the [Printing workflow](https://github.com/simibubi/Create/wiki/Printing-a-Schematic) to learn how to use the cannon effectively.